challenger-platform/challenger-widget/README.md

 ## Demo example

-To use predefined HTML example, feel free to load HTML for the widget.
+To use predefined HTML example, feel free to load [widget.html](widget.html) in your browser.
 For example:
 ```
 https://localhost/widget.html?data=...&host=...
 ```

 where `data` is a result of getEncryptedData() method from Challenger API and `host` is hostname of Challenger deployment.

 > This is just a suggested option.
-In your specific use case you may use API calls below in any preferable way.
+In your specific use case you may use API calls above in any preferable way.